 Tuning your quadcopter involves adjusting it to fly and behave the way you want.
 Betaflight has come a long way; you don’t have to tune your quad, and it will likely fly just fine with stock settings.
 However, if you’re serious about performance, there’s more to learn!

-For most people, tuning a mini quad involves adjusting these settings:
+For most people, tuning an FPV drone involves adjusting these settings:

 If you have little to no experience flying a mini quad, consider checking out these tutorials to get started: